Neighborhood disorders: Noises created by abnormal behavior

 Please note

-to obtain information on activity noises (for example, construction site noises, bar...), you should consult information on work-related neighborhood disorders.
+For information on activity noises (for example, construction site noises, bar ...), you should consult information on work-related neighborhood disorders.

 Répondez aux questions successives et les réponses s’afficheront automatiquement